 The plaintiffs in FilmOn X filed suit before the Supreme Court decided Aereo.
 They sought an injunction similar to one granted by a California court, which was limited in scope to the Ninth Circuit.
 Fox Television Stations v.
 BarryDriller Content Systems, 915 F.Supp.2d 1138 (C.D.
 Cal.
 2012).
 The court granted the FilmOn X plaintiffs’ request for a preliminary injunction in September 2013, and in November 2015, it granted their motion for summary judgment on liability in a sealed order.
 Interestingly, in the California case, the court recently found that the defendants “are potentially entitled to a compulsory license under 17 U.S.C Section 111(c) if they meet the applicable requirements,” but it noted that they could still be liable for infringement if they do not.
 Fox Television Stations, et al. v.
 FilmOn X LLC, et al., Nos.
 2:12-cv-06921, 2:12-cv-06950, order (C.D.
 Cal., Jul.
 24, 2015).

 For over 38 years, business litigation attorney James G. Schwartz has fought for the rights of Bay Area businesses and business owners, and he helps clients in a wide variety of litigation and transactional matters.
-Contact us online or at (925) 463-1073 to schedule a free and confidential consultation with a knowledgeable and experienced business advocate.
+Contact us online or at (925) 463-1073 to schedule an initial confidential consultation with a knowledgeable and experienced business advocate.

 More Blog Posts: